 Component Details Environmental Outcome(s) Construction activities are managed to maintain cultural heritage values of sites, places and values within and adjacent to construction worksites.
 Relevant Area Site wide Key areas: Northern area in the vicinity of York's Hollow and Victoria Park, Exhibition Station and all waterways including: Enoggera/Breakfast Creek Moolabin Creek Rocky Water Holes Creek.
 Relevant Works / Activities Vegetation clearing Subsurface disturbance associated with: Bulk earthworks Trenching for elements, such as PUP relocation and installation Drainage works Structure works, such as piling for bridge piers and signalling.
 Performance Criteria Comply with the CHMPs prepared and approved in accordance with the Aboriginal Cultural Heritage Act 2003 All personnel involved in or supervising significant disturbance works have completed the cultural heritage induction course specified in the approved CHMPs developed by the Delivery Authority with the Relevant Aboriginal Parties under Part 7 of the Aboriginal Cultural Heritage Act 2003 (Qld)Construction impacts, such as excessive dust deposition, excessive vibration or excessive settlement, do not affect places of Indigenous cultural heritage.
 Sustainability Her-1, Her-2, Sta-1 and Sta-4.
-Sustainability Mitigation Measure Her-1, Her-2, Sta-1 and Sta-4.
-The project is constructed in accordance with the approved designs which must be compliant with the CGCR Environmental Design requirements as detailed in the Environmental Design report The Environment Manager oversees cultural heritage management tasks and activities The Environmental Manager has copies and maintains access to the Approved CHMPs The Environmental Managers ensures the key obligations under the CHMPs are adequately communicated to all relevant staff and subcontractors Prior to commencing significant ground disturbance in the vicinity of the Moolabin Creek and Breakfast Creek and in select locations in Clapham Yard, undertake archaeological test pitting in accordance with the Relevant Aboriginal Party Approved CHMP All works must be undertaken in accordance with the Approved CHMP to ensure value of cultural sites adjacent to worksites is maintained All personnel involved in, or supervising construction works will complete the heritage portion of the site induction and all high risk indigenous heritage areas will be identified in the workpack for any works that are in proximity to these areas.
-Prior to works in close proximity to high risk indigenous heritage locations, toolbox talks will be organised in order to brief teams on the specific heritage of the areas and the find process.
+Mitigation Measure The project is constructed in accordance with the approved designs which must be compliant with the CGCR Environmental Design requirements as detailed in the Environmental Design report The Environment Manager oversees cultural heritage management tasks and activities The Environmental Manager has copies and maintains access to the Approved CHMPs The Environmental Managers ensures the key obligations under the CHMPs are adequately communicated to all relevant staff and subcontractors Prior to commencing significant ground disturbance in the vicinity of the Moolabin Creek and Breakfast Creek and in select locations in Clapham Yard, undertake archaeological test pitting in accordance with the Relevant Aboriginal Party Approved CHMP All works must be undertaken in accordance with the Approved CHMP to ensure value of cultural sites adjacent to worksites is maintained All personnel involved in, or supervising construction works will complete the heritage portion of the site induction and all high risk indigenous heritage areas will be identified in the workpack for any works that are in proximity to these areas.
+Prior to works in close proximity to high risk indigenous heritage of the areas and the find process.
+All activities are undertaken in accordance with requirements of the approved CHMP for the project